 On the last calendar day of each month (M + 0), AEMO must determine and notify to each User a:

-monthly reconciliation account balance reduction target (“monthly RAB reduction target”) for the settlement period commencing on the 1st day of M +2.
+monthly reconciliation account balance reduction target (monthly RAB reduction target) for the settlement period commencing on the 1st day of M +2.
 The monthly RAB reduction target is calculated under paragraph (b) and is the total amount of gas that the User is required to include in its forecast requirements for days during the settlement period that commences on the first nomination day of M +2 for the purposes of reconciling its reconciliation account balance; and

 daily User reconciliation adjustment amount that the User must include in its forecast requirement for each day of the settlement period.
 The daily User reconciliation adjustment amount is calculated by dividing the monthly RAB reduction target by the number of days in the settlement period.